Creative Marketing & Event Strategist Gerald Valentine

 Simplifying Complexity

-I wrote the content for the Outbound Prospecting Playbook in consultation with our sales team to provide a clear and concise explanation of how our solution operates to seamlessly guide clients through the process.
+I oversaw the production for the ebook “Writing a Business Plan for your App or Software Idea” in consultation with our sales team to provide a clear and concise explanation of how our solution operates to seamlessly guide clients through the process.

 Face-to-Face Marketing